top of page

 201014_PTP_Portraits_Arthur_Ghins_26_edi

 In September 2024, I joined the Centre de Théorie Politique at the Université Libre de Bruxelles as a FNRS chargé de recherches.
-Previously, I taught at Brown and Yale, held a British Academy fellowship at KCL, and earned a PhD in politics from the University of Cambridge.
-My research has been published in The Journal of Politics, Modern Intellectual History, and Political Studies, among others.
+Previously, I taught at Brown and Yale, held a British Academy fellowship at KCL, and earned my PhD from the University of Cambridge.
+My research has been published or is forthcoming in journals such as Political Theory, Political Studies, and The Journal of Politics.

 bottom of page